 No, probably not.

-Rinvoq is used for adults whose rheumatoid arthritis (RA) hasn’t improved with methotrexate (Trexall), which is another drug used to treat RA.
-For this reason, you likely won’t be prescribed Rinvoq unless you’re taking methotrexate or have taken it in the past.
+For this reason, you likely won’t be prescribed Rinvoq unless you’re taking a TNF blocker or have taken one in the past.

 If you have questions about other RA treatments, talk with your doctor.

 Yes, Rinvoq might affect your cholesterol.
 Rinvoq may cause high cholesterol in some people.

 After you’ve taken the drug for several weeks, your doctor will likely order a cholesterol test for you.
 If the test shows that you have high cholesterol, you might be prescribed a cholesterol-lowering drug.

 If you’d like, ask your doctor about diet tips for a healthy cholesterol level.